sematext/docs/docs/agents/sematext-agent/windows-installation.md

 ## How to unistall Sematext Agent

 You can uninstall Sematext Agent using the GUI installer or by from Windows Settings > Apps

+## Limitations

+The Sematext Agent for Windows is still a work in progress and has some limitations:

+- Discovery and configuration of services and log sources are not yet supported
+- Inventory functionality is not yet available
+- CPU and memory consumption of Sematext Agent are not yet optimized
+- Custom tags cannot be created